ayushdagarr/Wanderlust-project/README.md

 # WanderLust-Project

-🌍 Wanderlust – Travel Listing Web App
+🌍 Wanderlust – Travel Listing Web App:

 Wanderlust is a fully-featured travel marketplace web application where users can explore unique stays, discover new destinations, and share their travel experiences.
 It allows travelers to browse curated listings, create their own property listings with seamless image uploads via Cloudinary, interact with other users through reviews, and securely manage their personal accounts.